DBC-SF/mentorship-wiki/README.md

 #### Calendars

+**Important Note:** Regardless of where you book time on these calendars, you are limited to 20 hours per week *total*.
+Please sign up for on-site hours as early as possible so we have a feel for what coverage to expect throughout the week.

-The core Mentor role is to provide direct floor support or workshops onsite.
-Mentors are being pulled in many different directions outside this role.
+The core Mentor role is to provide direct floor support or workshops on-site.
+However, Mentors are being pulled in many different directions outside this role.
 Such as:

 - Info Panels
 - Remote Mentoring for satellite locations